WalletConnect/walletconnect-docs/docs/web3modal/about.md

     },
     {
       name: "HTML",
       description: "Your vanilla JS solution.
-Uuse it on any front-end environment.",
+Use it on any front-end environment.",
       url: `/2.0/web3modal/html-js/installation`
     },
     {